Rat-Rig/V-core-3/docs/src/firmware.md

 !!! info "Download"

     Bellow you will find pieces of Duet configuration files with comment.
-All files with a boilerplate setup for the V-Core 3 can be downloaded as a ZIP package [:fontawesome-solid-archive: here](Duet_RRF.zip).
+All files with a boilerplate setup for the V-Core 3 can be downloaded as a ZIP package [:material-archive-arrow-down: here](/firmware/Duet_RRF.zip).

 ### config.g